bparanj/coding-skill/_posts/2019-04-11-greedy-method.md

 title: The Greedy Method
 ---

-The greedy method is the most straightforward design technique.
+The Greedy Method is the most straightforward design technique.
+In each step we choose the most beneficial option in every step without looking into the future.
+The choice depends only on current profit.

 It can be applied to a wide variety of problems.
 Most of these problems have n inputs and require us to obtain a subset that satisfies some constraints.
 Any subset that satisfies these constraints is called a feasible solution.

 We are required to find a feasible solution that either maximizes or minimizes a given objective function.
 A feasible solution that does this is called an optimal solution.
 There is usually an obvious way to determine a feasible solution, but not necessarily an optimal solution.